holly-codes/portfolio/README.md

 # Portfolio

 This is the GitHub repo for my portfolio site, hosted on holly-codes.com.
+This branch in particular is an in-progress redesign.

 # Technologies